colvint/ambyint/README.md

 #### Challenges

-The main challenges were around Google Geocoder API rate limits.
+The main challenge was around Google's Geocoder API [rate limits](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).
 The API imposes a limit of 5000 requests per 100 seconds.
-To avoid exceeding this limit, this implementation uses npm library `line-by-line` which supports reliable pausing and resuming of reading from a file stream.
-This, combined with the injection of a delay between API requests, effectively manages [Google's API rate limits](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).
+Running afoul of this limit results in `403` errors from the API.
+To get around this, the implementation uses the [npm library `line-by-line`](https://www.npmjs.com/package/line-by-line) which supports reliable pausing / resuming of a readable file stream.
+This allowed the injection of a delay between API requests which effectively resolves the issue.